GoInterject/GoInterject.github.io/wAbout/Why-CFOs-Like-INTERJECT_61702437.md

 ---
-title: Why CFO&#39;s Like INTERJECT
+title: Why CFOs Like INTERJECT
 layout: custom
+keywords: [CFO, about]
+description: CFOs like INTERJECT due to data accuraccy, prompt reports, visibility among other beneficial reasons.
 ---

 The CFO can have many objectives, but often they include the following: